robot131/robot131.github.io/publications/number-6.md

 # Method Overview

 The eSCPR method is composed of mask recovery, mask-guided auto-focusing and sample recovery.
+In a LMI systems, a known mask distribution is a constraint.
+So we first retrieve the mask in the mask recovery step.
+Since the samples information is modulated by the mask, the diffraction distance between the mask and the sample becomes hard to calibrate by conventional auto-focusing method.
+In this case, we designed a mask-guided auto-focusing to estimate the sample-to-mask distance.
+Finally, with the retrieved mask, the sample-to-mask distance (\\(Z_1\\)), the mask-to-sensor distance (\\(Z_2\\)) and the masked intensity image (\\(I_O\\)), we could recover the complex wavefield of the sample in the sample recovery step.
+Details are described in the following sections.

 ### Mask Recovery